When should you seek hair loss treatment?

 Call us now for more information on laser hair loss treatment.

-FOR THIS MONTH, TRY 2 SESSIONS OF SCALP BOOSTER LED FOR $88*
+FOR THIS MONTH, TRY OUR SCALP BOOSTER LASER FOR $180*

 ✔ Targets hair loss follicles and stimulate new hair growth

 *Please contact us for more details